ropensci/tidyhydat/paper/onboarding_issue.md

 ### Summary

--   What does this package do? (explain in 50 words or less):
+-   What does this package do? (explain in 50 words or less): `tidyhydat` provides functions to extract historical and real-time national hydrometric data from Water Survey of Canada data sources

 -   Paste the full DESCRIPTION file inside a code block below: